rivue/Gamified-Study-Tool/README.md

             8 or so least seen so that the questions seem random and they aren't just the same multiple choice every time
         - make the underscores ___ visible in the questions
         - "games":
+            - compare and contrast two items / scenarios (list of items / cards and sort them into categories)
+            - analogies: newton is to physics as darwin is to ___ <-- would be super similar to already existing ones
+            - ranking tasks: users rank tasks on order of importance, size, or chronology
+            - timeline creation - drag and drop events <-- maybe would be good after we get a couple others down
+            - category sorting (sort these into mammals, birds, and reptiles) - could be for easier questions like sort the statements into whether they are true / false, etc...
+            - true / false <-- rlly good
+            - sentence completion <-- kind of similar to one word answer? maybe you type it in the sentence or something? maybe it can be more drag / drop later?
+            - matching pairs possibly, not sure how that would work with longer questions
+            - could vary option amount (2-7 options)
+            - users could have to select multiple options (select 1-5 out of 5-8, etc...)
+            -
             - multiple options in a row: like with duolingo where you are given 10 or so options and you pick 4 or 5 and they have to be in a specific order. this might be somewhat tricky to implement cus I have to implement drag-and-drop at the same time, so I might have to think of a couple others in the mean time
-            - matching pairs possibly, not sure how that would work
-            - only two options as opposed to 4
             - play duolingo for inspiration
-            - true / false
             - correct the statement / choose the correct portion of a paragrah / two students have different opinions make them choose the correct one
             - time attack mode option - questions might be a little easier possibly or not
             - image based questions - not sure how that would work how how we would ensure accuracy
             - drag-and-drop labels (label the x axis, y axis, identify what the mean is, etc...)
             - hotspot questions (click on X in this diagram)
-            - sentence completion
-            - category sorting (sort these into mammals, birds, and reptiles) - could be for easier questions
-            - timeline creation - drag and drop events
             - venn diagram sorting - sort these things into squares, circles, or both
             - fill in the table (a periodic table w/ missing elements)
-            - analogies: newton is to physics as darwin is to ___
             - debate mode: users choose a side in a debate and answer questions to support their argument
             - case studies: users analyze a real-world scenario and answer questions based on it
             - hypothesis testing: users propose a hypothesis and answer questions to test it
             - multi-step problem (would get to this later down the line)
+            - predict the outcome
             - creative writing (this would be hard w/o llms - maybe could use rlly advanced nlp to detect it? or ask chatgpt to give it things to look for)
-            - compare and contrast two items
-            - predict the outcome
             - error detection (users identify and correct errors in a passage, equation, or diagram)
-            - ranking tasks: users rank tasks on order of importance, size, or chronology
             - mind mapping: users create a mind map by connecting related ideas
             - math / chemistry equation builder
             - historical role-playing: answer questions based on the perspective of a historical figure